felixlopz/hubrise-test-task/content/apps/deliveroo/en/push-catalog.md

 ### Menu Description and Banner

-You can specify the menu description and provide the URL for your banner image directly from the [Configuration page](/apps/deliveroo/configuration).
+You can specify the menu description and upload your banner image directly from the [Configuration page](/apps/deliveroo/configuration).

 Deliveroo Bridge sends this information to Deliveroo with every catalog push.